Permanentfrost/HomeLab/README.md

 Always test your script manually before adding it to cron to make sure it works as expected:

 `cd` into the place where you saved the script.
-Run it directly with the command `./daily_report.sh`
+Run it directly with the command `./daily_report.sh`.

+Note that `./` needs to preceed the script name.